 The columns on the spreadsheet relate to the fields on the platform and all metadata revolves around the HPC image reference number.
 The metadata on the spreadsheet is transferred to the DAMS in bulk, or inputted directly.
 In future, the DAMS will add this metadata to the pages on the HPC platform, along with low resolution jpegs (96ppi).

 In addition to basic information about each photograph, the team add additional metadata to support searching.
 The experience of processing more than 22,000 images does mean that the team is quite familiar with many of the topographic subjects that recur across collections.
 On the whole, the project aims to provide sufficient minimal data to support discovery by users through keyword searches, or tags.
 Further research by users has significantly enriched the data we provide, but we do not undertake advanced research ourselves unless preparing blog posts.

 The HPC platform was developed by the University of Bristol’s Research IT team, using the open-source content management framework Drupal and the MySQL relational database.
 The platform provides a mechanism to manage the images and add and enrich metadata prior to their publication on the website.
 The platform has a mirror site in China, hosted at Shanghai Jiaotong University.

 Originally conceived as a pilot for a potential University of Bristol developed digital assets management system (DAMS), this plan was superseded by the decision to purchase the Preservica DAMS.
 In 2020 work began to move HPC assets into the DAMS as part of its implementation.
-At the same time, Research IT began rebuild the public platform using the Python/Django framework which will integrate with the DAMS.
+At the same time, Research IT began to rebuild the public platform using the Python/Django framework which will integrate with the DAMS.
 The new version of HPC will take advantage of containerization by using Docker, and will be hosted on Microsoft’s cloud-based platform, Azure.
-The new version will be launched in 2021.
+The new version was launched on 15 December 2022.